 “RTBQ!
 RTBQ!”.
 This is the phrase that my high school friends shouted at me when I asked them to remind me of the phrase they remember from school.
 Mr Fletcher was a larger than life maths teacher and “read the blinking’ question” wasn’t the only phrase he said.

 He had a whole raft of these phrases, including “log off, and bog off”, being one of the more memorable ones.
-For me though, he was also the source of the phrase “keep it simple, stupid” that has always stuck with me.
+For me though, he was also the source of the phrase “keep it simple, stupid”.
 Not just because it was somewhat amusing, but because it was actually useful advice too.

-This is a phrase that has always served me well when faced with any problem, from maths to writing, if it’s complicated then I’m thinking “why does it have to be this complicated”.
+This is a phrase that has always served me well when faced with any problem, especially with engineering problems.
+If it’s complicated then I’m thinking “why does it have to be this complicated”.

 “It really shouldn’t be this difficult” - Dan North